JustCircleProd/BeauTiful-k-pop-quizzeS/README.md

 - Audio questions (about 100)
 - Video questions (about 25)
 - Random questions (from all categories)

-Access to text questions is available only if the system language is Russian or close to it.

 The app saves the best result for each category.
 You can also select the difficulty of the questions and enable the "No question repetition" option.